 - The Volta river system consists of the Oti and Daka rivers, the White and Black Volta rivers, and the Pru, Sene and Afram rivers.
-The basin covers 70% of the country's area. - The south-western river system comprises the Bia, Tano, Ankobra and Prarivers and covers 22 % of the country's area. - The coastal river system comprises the Ochi-Nakwa, Ochi Amissah, Ayensu, Densu and the Tordzie rivers, covering 8 % of the country's area.
-Wetlands constitute about 10 % of Ghana's total land area and remain highly productive.
-Ghana is a signatory to the Ramsar Convention, counting five Ramsar sites of international importance: i) Densu Delta; ii) Songor; iii) Keta Complex; iv) Muni-Pomadze; v) Sakumo Lagoons.
+The basin covers 70% of the country's area. - The south-western river system is comprised of the Bia, Tano, Ankobra and Pra rivers and covers 22% of the country's area. - The coastal river system is comprised of the Ochi-Nakwa, Ochi Amissah, Ayensu, Densu and the Tordzie rivers, covering 8% of the country's area.
+Wetlands constitute about 10% of Ghana's total land area and remain highly productive.
+Ghana is a signatory to the Ramsar Convention, and boasts five Ramsar sites of international importance: the Densu Delta, the Songor, the Keta Complex, the Muni-Pomadze, and the Sakumo Lagoons.
 These are protected areas and have been gazetted as such.
-Other wetlands located in the forest and in hte wildlife reserves of the Mole National Park, Black Volta, Sene, Bia and Owabi Wildlife Sanctuaries are equally protected.
-Some wetlands such as the rivers Ankobra and Pra, which fall outside the conservation wetland areas, are subject to traditional conservation practices.
+Other wetlands located in the forest and in the wildlife reserves of the Mole National Park, Black Volta, Sene, Bia and Owabi Wildlife Sanctuaries are equally protected.
+Some wetlands such as the Ankobra and Pra rivers, which fall outside the conservation wetland areas, are subject to traditional conservation practices.
 Lake Volta and Lake Bosomtwi in the Ashanti region [10] are the two most important lakes in the country.

-Photo Credit: ZSM - https://commons.wikimedia.org/wiki/File:Ankobra_River,Ghana.JPG
+Photo Credit: ZSM - https://commons.wikimedia.org/wiki/File:Ankobra\River,\Ghana.JPG